Friday, April 21, 2023

 The last morning star was still burning and the east was heating up from the nearby sun, when Markun awoke and immediately jumped up.
 He remembered something, some kind of fire, hot and instantaneous, that passed through him and left.
 And Markun forgot everything.
 He stood, moved his cheekbones, as he tried to reach out in thought for these fleeting cockroaches, but could not remember anything.
 Something great and unknown struck him in his sleep.
 He up stood and grasped what was gone and would not return.
 But the mark, direct and sharp, remained in his soul and altered it.

-"Everything was given to man, yet he took only a little," - remembered Markun in his old thoughts.
-And he did not become remorseful that this great delight broke off from him, and was no longer familiar.
+"Everything was given to man, yet he took only so little," - remembered Markun in his old thoughts.
+And he wasn't remorseful that this great delight broke off from him, and no longer familiar.

 Markun went out into the courtyard.
 It was quiet, cold and bright.
-If you now look in the spacious field down the road, in the distance you'll see that someone is coming towards you quietly and directly, from afar.
+If you now look in the spacious field down the road in the distance, you can see someone approaching you quietly and directly from afar.

-Markun constructed the turbine in a corner of the shed, screwed a funnel and a basin onto it, against which the foot of the machine rested, and brought in five buckets of water from the tap from the street.
+Markun constructed the turbine in a corner of the shed, screwed a funnel and a basin onto it, against which the foot of the machine rested, and brought in five buckets of water from the street's tap.
 He poured the water into a barrel, then lubricated the machine, and with his hands, turned two revolutions on it, laughing at his lonely joy.

 And he remembered the girl who waved her hand near the forest and cried out.
 If only she'd come to the barn now.
 If he told her everything, she would have understood him and he would have taken her by the very same hand.
 And Markun smiled with happiness and anguish.